Ford Raptor

-The Raptor is a nameplate used by Ford for its high-performance pickup trucks and SUVs.
-In use since the 2010 model year, the Raptor is designated as the highest-performance version of the F-150, Ranger and Bronco.
-Drawing its name from both bird of prey and the velociraptor, the model line is intended as a street-legal counterpart of an off-road racing trophy truck.
-The F-150 Raptor is currently in its third generation; the Ranger Raptor was introduced in 2019 (in markets outside of North America) while the Bronco Raptor was released in late 2021.
+Raptor is a nameplate used by Ford since 2010 for high-performance off-road vehicles.
+The Raptor designation is used on the highest-performance versions of the F-150, Ranger and Bronco.

+The F-150 Raptor was introduced in 2010, the Ranger Raptor was introduced in 2019, in markets outside of North America, and the Bronco Raptor was introduced in late 2021.

-Optimized for off-road use, the Raptor is fitted with four-wheel drive as standard equipment, a mid-travel suspension system, and all-terrain tires.
-The model is also equipped with the most powerful engines available in the F-150/Ranger lines.
-Along with wider fenders, the Raptor is fitted with its own grille, replacing the Ford Blue Oval emblem with large "FORD" lettering in the grille.
+The name comes from both bird of prey and the velociraptor.
+It is intended to be the street-legal counterpart to an off-road racing trophy truck.

 F-150 Raptor

 First generation (SVT Raptor; 2010)

 For the 2010 model year, Ford SVT introduced the F-150 SVT Raptor, its second vehicle derived from the Ford F-150.
 In notable contrast to the on-road capability of the 1993–2004 SVT Lightning, the SVT Raptor was optimized for off-road performance, similar to a desert racing vehicle.
 "Raptor" was initially the vehicle's placeholder nickname during development, with Ford having to come to an arrangement with Mosler for the Raptor name rights.

 The first production Raptor, molten orange with the digital mud graphic, sold at auction for $130,000 with all proceeds above the MSRP going to charity.
 The race version, the F-150 SVT Raptor R, was built for the Baja 1000 races.
 It uses a 6.2 L V8 engine rated at 500 hp.